celery/celery/docs/userguide/routing.rst

 .. warning::

     This document refers to functionality only available in brokers using AMQP.
-Other brokers may implement some functionality, see their respective documenation for more information, or contact the :ref:`mailing-list`.
+Other brokers may implement some functionality, see their respective documentation for more information, or contact the :ref:`mailing-list`.

 .. contents::
     :local: